Effects of the radiative interior on solar inertial modes: Inertial modes of the extended model

-We now explore modes that have significant motions in both the CZ and RZ. {In practice, we find that significant mode mixing only occurs when $|\Delta \omega|\lesssim 10\, \rm nHz$, where $|\Delta \omega|$ is the separation between the RZ Rossby mode and the nearest CZ inertial mode, consistent with avoided-crossing behaviour.
-Such mode-mixing can occur only when the RZ Rossby mode and its nearest CZ inertial mode have the same north-south symmetry.
-In such special cases, we encounter CZ-RZ mixed modes, whose eigenfunctions have substantial amplitudes in both the CZ and RZ.} A caveat should be noted: Although we refer to them as mixed modes, they are still essentially RZ Rossby modes that have non-negligible amplitudes in the CZ, and only a subset of RZ Rossby modes are allowed to behave in this way.
-Figure~\ref{fig:8} highlights $11$ such examples illustrating how such mode mixing between the RZ and CZ can occur in the dispersion diagrams for both equatorially symmetric and antisymmetric modes.
+We now explore modes with significant motion in both the CZ and RZ.
+Although we call them CZ--RZ mixed modes in this paper, they correspond to low-frequency modes arising from the mixing between Rossby modes in the RZ and inertial modes in the CZ, and should not be confused with the $p$~--~$g$ mixed modes commonly discussed in asteroseismology.
+In practice, we find that significant mode mixing only occurs when $|\Delta \omega|\lesssim 10\, \rm nHz$, where $|\Delta \omega|$ is the frequency separation between the RZ Rossby mode and the nearest CZ inertial mode, consistent with avoided-crossing behaviour.
+Such mode-mixing can occur only when the RZ Rossby mode and its nearest CZ inertial mode have the same north--south symmetry.
+In such special cases, we encounter CZ--RZ mixed modes, whose eigenfunctions have substantial amplitudes in both the CZ and RZ.
+A caveat should be noted: Although we refer to them as mixed modes, they are still essentially RZ Rossby modes that have non-negligible amplitudes in the CZ, and only a subset of RZ Rossby modes are allowed to behave in this way.
+Figure~\ref{fig:8} highlights $11$ examples illustrating how mode mixing between the RZ and CZ can occur in the dispersion diagrams for both equatorially symmetric and antisymmetric modes.
 We note that the possible options of mode mixing are quite limited, as the frequencies of the RZ Rossby modes are restricted to a finite range by Eq.~\eqref{eq:Rossby_dispersion_RZ}.
-For instance, the mixing between the $\ell_{\rm RZ}=m$ Rossby in the RZ and the $n_{\rm CZ}=0$ equatorial Rossby in the CZ can only occur at $m=1$ and $2$.
+For instance, the mixing between the $\ell_{\rm RZ}=m$ Rossby modes in the RZ and the $n_{\rm CZ}=0$ equatorial Rossby modes in the CZ can only occur at $m=1$ and $2$.
 Here, $\ell_{\rm RZ}$ denotes the harmonic degree of the RZ Rossby component of these mixed modes.
-The $n_{\rm CZ}=0$ Rossby modes in CZ with $m=5$ and $6$ can also couple with the RZ Rossby modes but with $\ell_{\rm RZ}-m = 2$ and $6$, respectively.
-A similar coupling is allowed for the $n_{\rm CZ}=1$ Rossby modes in CZ with $m=4$ and $5$.
-As for the high-latitude modes, only the $m=1$ mode with north-south symmetric vorticity and the $m=2$ mode with the opposite symmetry can couple with the RZ Rossby modes.
-Finally, the HFR modes with $m=7,8,$ and $9$ are allowed to couple with the RZ Rossby modes with north-south antisymmetric vorticity. {The mode masses of all these mixed modes are, however, dominated in the RZ (as quantified in Appendix~\ref{Appendix:mode-mass}).} We note that there is no mixed mode between the retrograde-propagating RZ Rossby and the prograde-propagating columnar convective modes.
+The $n_{\rm CZ}=0$ Rossby modes in the CZ with $m=5$ and $6$ can also couple with the RZ Rossby modes but with $\ell_{\rm RZ}-m = 2$ and $6$, respectively.
+A similar coupling is allowed for the $n_{\rm CZ}=1$ Rossby modes in the CZ with $m=4$ and $5$.
+As for the high-latitude modes, only the $m=1$ mode with north--south symmetric vorticity and the $m=2$ mode with the opposite symmetry can couple with the RZ Rossby modes.
+Finally, the HFR modes with $m=7,8,$ and $9$ are allowed to couple with the RZ Rossby modes with north--south antisymmetric vorticity. {The mode masses of all these mixed modes are, however, dominated by the RZ contribution (as quantified in Appendix~\ref{Appendix:mode-mass}).} We note that there is no mixed mode between the retrograde-propagating RZ Rossby modes and the prograde columnar modes.